-To configure the Dugan for linking:
+To configure each Dugan for linking:

-- 1. In the Master Pane of the Dugan Control Panel, click the ADAT button.
-It toggles between 8 and 16. - You can also do this from the front panel's MENU > Channels Setup screen. - 2.
-Set ADAT to 8. - 3.
-Power down the Dugan(s). - 4.
-Designate one unit as the master by setting the NORM-SLAVE switch on the back panel to NORM (up). - 5.
-Designate any other units as slaves by setting their NORM-SLAVE switches on the back panel to SLAVE (down). - 6.
+- 1. In the Master Pane of the Dugan Control Panel for each unit, click the #ch button and select the desired number of channels 8-12, or a maximum of 20. - You can also do this from the front panel's MENU > Channels Setup screen. - Do not choose 28 channels because you must leave the LINK IN and LINK OUT connectors for linking. - 2.
+Power down the Dugan(s). - 3.
+Designate one unit as the master by setting the NORM ↔ SLAVE switch on the back panel to NORM (up). - 4.
+Designate any other units as slaves by setting their NORM ↔ SLAVE switches on the back panel to SLAVE (down). - 5.
 Use ADAT (TOSLINK) cables to link units in a ring network.

-In the figure below note that all LINK IN and LINK OUT connectors are used to create the ring. - 7.
+In the figure below note that all LINK IN and LINK OUT connectors are used to create the ring. - 6.
 When the connections are complete and the switches are set, power on the Dugans.